 Working with support from Antarctic science technicians, Jackson will use the bursary to design and produce solar-powered light boxes to present her solargraphs.
 The resulting work ‘Antarctic Sun Lines’ will be premiered at her first international solo exhibition at the conference of the Scientific Committee on Antarctic Research in Hobart, Australia in 2020.

 ‘Antarctic Sun Lines’ explores the role that the sun and the Antarctic-driven climate and ocean systems have in supporting life on Earth.
 The sun, the tilt and rotation of the Earth, and the polar location are all active in physically creating the artwork.

-The project, which builds on Adele’s previous work in Antarctica, has grown into an international collaboration across the continent involving research, conservation, and logistics organisations including the Council of Managers of National Antarctic Programs.
-As the first ever pan-Antarctic arts project, Adele hopes to engage people in learning about the dynamics of the planet and deepening appreciation of the natural world.
+The project, which builds on Jackson's previous work in Antarctica, has grown into an international collaboration across the continent involving research, conservation, and logistics organisations including the Council of Managers of National Antarctic Programs.
+As the first ever pan-Antarctic arts project, she hopes to engage people in learning about the dynamics of the planet and deepening appreciation of the natural world.

 Image: Stonnington Base E, Antarctic Peninsula

 Get the latest CuratorSpace news, updates about new opportunities, upcoming deadlines, and art-related promotions.

 CuratorSpace isn't another listings website; it's a place where curators and organisers can use custom online forms to allow artists to apply to their opportunity.
 It also allows you to see and manage all submissions made to your opportunity on the website, and to contact contributors directly.

 Register now and you can start making submissions and even create your first opportunity for free.